Colombian Bombshell Luz Elena Echeverria Shows Off Post-Baby Body In Cut-Out Tank & Scandalous Pink Thong

 “Girl you are amazing,” one more chimed in.

 And this is not the first time in recent weeks that the model has given her fans a sneak peak at her amazing post-baby body.
-Recently, The Inquisitr shared that the social media star showed off her amazing figure once again, this time in a a metallic colored bikini.
+Recently, The Inquisitr shared that the social media star showed off her amazing figure once again, this time in a metallic colored bikini.
 In the post, she shared a snap of herself hanging by the pool in Cartagena, Colombia.
 The black-haired beauty posed next to a lifesaver and put her body on display in the stunning shot.

 Fans can keep up with Luz by giving her a follow on Instagram.